KualiCo/kuali-logger/readme.md

 Standardized logger for Kuali applications.
 The logger simplifies the process of making log output follow the Kuali Logging Standards.

-The logger uses bunyan and related libraries.
-So bunyan docs can help with most of the configuration issues.
+The logger uses Bunyan and related libraries.
+Bunyan docs can help with most configuration issues.

 ## Bunyan Docs
 * [bunyan](https://github.com/trentm/node-bunyan)